By Athena ReichAug 01, 2018

 If you have to ask, it means you aren’t sure.
 If you aren’t sure, there’s a chance you are talking to the mother and are going to hurt her (and her child’s) feelings.
 Just as you should never ask a woman if she’s pregnant, and you shouldn’t ask a transracial family if their kid is adopted, you shouldn’t go around asking sensitive questions to strangers.
 Families are diverse.
 Get used to it.

 You are a math genius!
 Funny, during my three years of hormone injections, miscarriages and surgeries, I never actually sat down to do the simple arithmetic!
 And since the definition of a good parent is youth, then I guess emotional stability, financial security and wanting-a-child-so-bad-you-will-do-anything-to-make-it-happen have absolutely no value and I should just give up.
 Thanks for enlightening me.

-7 things to never say to a single mom by choice An acquaintance of mine reports that in the middle of delivering her baby, as she was suffering through a labour complication, her nurse actually said to her, “You’re older; you should have talked to someone about the risks.
+An acquaintance of mine reports that in the middle of delivering her baby, as she was suffering through a labour complication, her nurse actually said to her, “You’re older; you should have talked to someone about the risks.
 You were selfish to get pregnant.”
 (The mom-to-be filed a report and the nurse was banned from her room, but… really?!)

 While it’s true there can be more pregnancy and labour complications with age, there is also ample research to suggest children of older moms fare better in terms of intelligence, health and education.

 And by the way, doctors later told that mom that her complications were unrelated to her age.
 Let’s not forget that a hundred years ago, many women died in childbirth.
 Giving birth has always been complicated and risky.